 Christmas Tree Recycling in Marin

-As December draws to a close and the New Year begins, the time comes bid farewell to your Christmas tree.
-It's a sad but inevitable fact of life that your tree has to go at some point, unless of course you have an artificial Christmas tree, in which case you can probably stop reading right here.
+As the New Year begins, time comes bid farewell to your Christmas tree.
+It's a sad but inevitable fact of life that your tree has to go at some point, unless you have an artificial Christmas tree, in which case you can stop reading right here.

-Fortunately, your local disposal agency is usually more than happy to take your dried out old Noble Fir off your hands and do the green thing with the tree by recycling it.
-If for some reason you can't leave your tree out by the curb with your yard waste, you can drop it off at a number of different locations, including most fire houses, throughout Marin County.
+Fortunately, your local disposal agency is usually more than happy to take your dried out old noble fir off your hands and do the green thing with the tree by recycling it.
+If for some reason you can't leave your tree out by the curb with your yard waste, you can drop it off at a number of different locations, including all Marin County Fire Department stations, throughout Marin County.

 Marin Sanitary

-For Larkspur, Greenbrae, Kentfield, Las Gallinas Valley, Ross, San Anselmo, San Rafael, Fairfax, and Ross Valley (Sleepy Hollow and Oak Manor): Trees will be collected at the curb on your regular yard waste pickup day during the month of January.
+For Larkspur, Greenbrae, Kentfield, Las Gallinas Valley, Ross, San Anselmo, San Rafael, Fairfax, and Ross Valley (Sleepy Hollow and Oak Manor): Trees will be collected at the curb on your regular yard waste pickup day from January 2–12.
+One pickup per residence.
 If trees are greater than 6 feet in length, please cut them in half.
 Remove all metal stands, plastic tree bags, and ornaments.
 Flocked trees will not be accepted.
+Residents may also drop off up to 2 unflocked trees for free at the Marin Resource Recovery Center at 565 Jacoby Street in San Rafael; there is charge for flocked trees.

 Mill Valley Refuse

-For Almonte, Alto, Belvedere, Corte Madera, Mill Valley, Homestead, Strawberry, and Tiburon: Place trees along curb on any regular green can collection day, starting the week after New Year’s.
-Trees must be cut in five-foot lengths.
-Flocked trees are OK.
+For Almonte, Alto, Belvedere, Corte Madera, Mill Valley, Homestead Valley, Strawberry, and Tiburon: Place trees along curb on any regular green compost cart collection day, starting Monday, January 2.
+Trees over 5 feet tall must be cut in lengths measuring 5 feet or less for easier handling.
 Trees put out by garbage cans will not be picked up.

-During the week of January 7 customers may place whole trees at the curb the night before their regular collection day.
+From January 2–6, customers may place whole trees at the curb the night before their regular collection day.
 Additionally, trees may be cut to fit inside your yard waste container for collection on your regular service day.
 Remove all lights, tinsel, ornaments and stands.
 Flocked trees will not be collected.

 Sausalito/Marin City

-Bay Cities Refuse customers in Sausalito and Marin City can recycle clean Christmas trees on their regular greencycle pickup day (January 11 or 25).
+Bay Cities Refuse customers in Sausalito and Marin City can recycle clean Christmas trees on their regular greencycle pickup day.
 Trees must be clean and no flocked trees are accepted.
+Trees over 7 feet must be cut in half.

 West Marin

-For Bolinas, Forest Knolls, Inverness, Marshall, Muir Beach, Nicasio, Olema, Point Reyes Station, San Geronimo, Stinson Beach, West Marin and Woodacre: Cut trees to fit inside your yard waste cart for pickup on any regular service day.
+For Bolinas, Forest Knolls, Inverness, Marshall, Muir Beach, Nicasio, Olema, Point Reyes Station, San Geronimo, Stinson Beach, West Marin and Woodacre: Cut trees to fit inside your compost cart for pickup on any regular service day.
 Flocked trees will not be collected.

 Tamalpais CSD